Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable

 where $\hat{I}$ is a rendered frame from the 3DGS representation, $I$ is the corresponding generated frame, and $\lambda$ is a weighting parameter. \paragraph{Geometric Loss $\mathcal{L}_{\text{geom}}$.} The loss term $\mathcal{L}_{\text{geom}}$ was introduced in~\cite{chen2024pgsr}, and is defined as

-Here, $\mathcal{L}_{svgeom}$ is the image edge-aware single-view loss where the difference between the blended normals from gaussians of a pixel and the calculated normal of the local plane of the neighboring pixels are minimized. $\mathcal{L}_{mvrgb}$ describes the multi-view photometric consistency loss created through normalized cross correlation of image patches of a neighboring frame, projected into to the current frame.
+Here, $\mathcal{L}_{svgeom}$ is the image edge-aware single-view loss where the difference between the blended normals from Gaussian splats referring to a pixel, and the calculated normal of the local plane of the neighboring pixels are minimized. $\mathcal{L}_{mvrgb}$ describes the multi-view photometric consistency loss created through normalized cross correlation of image patches of a neighboring frame, projected into to the current frame.
 The multi-view geometric consistency loss $\mathcal{L}_{mvgeom}$ minimizes the error of forward and backward projection of pixels in a neighboring frame.
 We refer the interested reader to the original paper~\cite{chen2024pgsr} for a more detailed explanation.

 \paragraph{Masked Depth Loss.} To enforce metrically accurate geometry, we supervise the rendered depth using a ground-truth depth map rendered from our global scene layout.
 To achieve this, we define our masked depth loss $\mathcal{L}_{\text{depth}}$ as